wannabewayno/instant-mvc/README.md

 This will:
 * Add a routes directory with all routes hooked to controllers (if defined that way).
 * Add a controllers directory with a controller framework ready to add code to.
-* Add a models directory with a models framework ready to add code to.
 * Add a server.js file that:
   * uses compression
   * has cors configured